ceyzaguirre4/ceyzaguirre4.github.io/_posts/2020-4-25-DACT-for-Visual-Reasoning.md

 On tasks where the complexity needed to answer varies it makes intuitive sense that model complexity should vary accordingly.
 The ability to adaptively allocate more resources to difficult tasks is one that all humans possess and is evident in the increased requirements needed for complex mathematics compared to simple everyday tasks.
 This post introduces DACT [\[{% increment ref_count %}\]](http://arxiv.org/abs/2004.12770), a new algorithm for achieving adaptive computation time that, unlike existing approaches, is fully differentiable.
-We put it to the test on Visual Reasoning datasets and find that our models learn to actively adapt their architectures according, balancing high accuracy with as-little-as-possible computation.
+We put it to the test on Visual Reasoning datasets and find that our models learns to actively adapt their architectures according, balancing high accuracy with as-little-as-possible computation.

 {% assign ref_count = 1 %}